raspberrypilearning/testing-vision/en/step_3.md

 --- task ---

-In the third empty cell, add a call to `predict_image` and pass it the URL to the test image.
+In the third empty cell, add a call to `classify_image` and pass it the URL to the test image.

 ```python
 predict_image('https://dojo.soy/predict-dog')